 The concept of rupee cost averaging

 SIPs allow you to invest regularly in small fixed amounts and enter the market at different phases.
 This means, if the market is low, you can buy more units.
 Purchasing additional units can help you average your purchase cost and accumulate units over a period.
 Added units can mean a quicker route to wealth creation once the market rebounds.
 However, if you discontinue your SIP mutual fund investment, the power of compounding breaks with a shortfall in your corpus amount.
+You can use a SIP Calculator to calculate the returns you would earn on your SIP investments and also tells you how much you would need to invest every month to earn a target corpus.

 Let us understand this better with the help of an illustration.